Buzzy Shark Tank Update – Shark Tank Season 5

 Since turning down the offers on Shark Tank, Dr. Amy has continued to sell her Buzzy pain reliever directly to families, hospitals, and clinics for an average cost of about $40.
 She estimates that Buzzy is now in about 5,000 hospitals and clinics.

 Dr. Baxter added Vibracool compression wraps to the line and rebranded the business as Pain Care Labs.
-The Vibracool wraps come in four styles: for the wrist, elbow and ankle; for the knee, calf ACL and hamstring; for the back, shoulder neck and hip and for the foot.
+The Vibracool wraps come in four styles: for the wrist, elbow, and ankle; for the knee, calf, ACL, and hamstring; for the back, shoulder, neck, and hip; and for the foot.
 The products are available in over 700 CVS stores nationwide.
-As of November, 2023, the company is still in business and has $2.5 million in annual revenue.
+As of 2023, Buzzy was still running and continues to gain $1 million in annual revenue.

 Posts About Buzzy on Shark Tank Blog